torsday/notebook/security.md

 5. INSECURE CRYPTO
 ------------------

 Obviously, you should always salt and hash sensitive data.
 The trick deciding what data is "sensitive."
-There is such a thing as OVER-securing data, as this can slow your application down unecessarily.
+There is such a thing as OVER-securing data, as this can slow your application down unnecessarily.

 Use transport layer security (SSL/TLS) when you're transferring sensitive data.